Skip navigation

 NE1 8ST

-Joe’s research focuses on the nexus between politics and culture in the late twentieth century, with a particular focus on the San Francisco Bay Area in the period between the 1960s and the 2010s.
-His work encompasses African American radicalism, Silicon Valley ideology, and Bay Area literature, cinema, and popular culture.
-He is increasingly interested in pursuing inter- and multi-disciplinary approaches to these histories and is currently thinking about the relationship between public space and racial politics in the Bay Area.
+Joe is an interdisciplinary scholar whose work considers the intersections between race, politics, popular culture, and physical space in the late twentieth century, with a particular focus on the San Francisco Bay Area between the 1960s and the 2010s.
+His work has analysed African American radicalism, Silicon Valley ideology, and Bay Area literature, cinema, and popular culture.
+He is currently thinking about the relationship between public space and racial politics in the Bay Area.
 The first fruits of this project appeared as an article that revealed the racial subtexts in Do Androids Dream of Electric Sheep?, one of the most famous works of the great science fiction writer and Bay Area native, Philip K. Dick.

 Joe has also published work on the representation of San Francisco in Clint Eastwood’s 1971 movie, Dirty Harry.
 This was expanded into Dirty Harry’s America: Clint Eastwood, Harry Callahan and the Conservative Backlash (University Press of Florida, 2016), a study of the relationship between the Dirty Harry series and conservative politics in the 1970s and 1980s, which highlights the parallels between the political message of the movies and the political rhetoric of conservative leaders such as Ronald Reagan.
 Described as 'the last word on Dirty Harry' it is an ideal present for the Eastwood fan in your life.